 Novice Benchmark Presentational Speaking or Signing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
 This is my goal.
 I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I present information to narrate about my life, experiences and events?
 I can introduce myself using practiced or memorized words and phrases, with the help of gestures or visuals.
 Examples I can I can say my name, age and where I live to introduce myself.
 I can say my phone number, home address and email address.
 I can say some activities I do every day.
 I can tell the names of places I go on the weekend.
-I can state my physical or personality traits. ✓ How can I present information to give a preference or opinion?
-I can express my likes and dislikes using practiced or memorized / words and phrases, with the help of gestures or visuals.
-Examples I can I can list places I like to go to see art or listen to music.
+I can state my physical or personality traits.
+How can I present information to give a preference or opinion?
+I can express my likes and dislikes using practiced or memorized words and phrases, with the help of gestures or visuals.
+Examples I can list places I like to go to see art or listen to music.
 I can tell sports I like or don't like.
 I can say names of my favorite animals based on pictures I see.
 I can look at pictures on a menu and name foods based on my likes and dislikes.
-I can state some activities that I enjoy. \ I can I can list places I like to go to see art or listen to music.
-I can tell sports I like or don't like.
-I can say names of my favorite animals based on pictures I see.
-I can look at pictures on a menu and name foods based on my likes and dislikes.
+I can state some activities that I enjoy.
+How can I present information to inform or describe?
+I can name very familiar people, places and objects, using practiced or memorized words and phrases, with the help of gestures or visuals.
+Examples I can I can name items I see every day.
+I can say numbers from 1 - 10.
+I can say the date and the day of the week.
+I can name some countries on a map when planning a trip.
+I can name some famous landmarks and people.